 Bone broth is the easiest thing in the world, and provides you with a flavorful, practically free way to make delicious soups and stews.
 When I make it I use nothing more than the bones left over and water.
 Many stock recipes require you to use various vegetables and fresh meat, then tell you to THROW.
 THEM.
 AWAY.
 It is so wasteful and so unnecessary.
 You’ll already have the bones, and I’m pretty sure you already have the water.
 I don’t even add salt or any other seasonings.
 This way I have a near blank slate, so then I can add whatever flavor will best compliment the food I’m making at the time.
 (There’s a section in my recipes menu dedicated to soups and stews where you can find various uses for this broth!)

 Our usual source of bones is from chicken, but we have the occasional pork roast bone, the every-so-often beef ribs, etc. We put the bones in separate containers in the freezer and save them up until we have enough to make a decent pot full of broth.
 Bones that were never cooked prior are put into the oven at 350o F for about 30 minutes to give more depth of flavor to the stock.
 Each type of bone allows for different tastes to be added to your soups.
+(Update: I now have a post for making vegetable broth from scraps and trimmings for more options and flavors for your soups and stews!
+Click here!)

 I will usually start it mid-morning on a weekend, checking on it occasionally to make sure the water hasn’t dropped too low, then turn the stove off at night.
 Once it is cool in the morning, I strain out the bones and put the broth into a container and store in the freezer until ready to be used.
 You could also place the bones and water into a crock-pot and put on low so as not to have to worry about the stove.
 Either way, you will be left with liquid gold.
 So, seriously, why are you still buying broth in a box or from a can???